BeccAllfor1/django-todo-list/README.md

 ### **Home Page**
 *Navigation bar:*
 - The navigation bar appears on every page so users can easily navigate through the site
-- Navigation bar has links for 'Home', 'Tasks' and 'Login/Register'.
+- Navigation bar has links for 'Home', 'Our Organiser' and 'Sign Up''Sign In'.
 - The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size

 <p align="center">